braintree/braintree-web-drop-in/DEVELOPMENT.md

 ### Main View

 The [src/html/main.html](https://github.com/braintree/braintree-web-drop-in/blob/master/src/html/main.html) must be updated with a div for the payment method's view.
-This is the UI where the payment method is initiated by the customer (putting in card details, pushing the PayPal button, etc).
+This is the UI where the payment method is initiated by the customer (filling the card form, pushing the PayPal button, etc).
 In our example, FooPay requires a button for the customer to press to initate the flow.

 ```html
 <div data-braintree-id="foo-pay" class="braintree-foo-pay braintree-sheet">